KeigoAlexTanaka/js-react-introduction-and-props/README.md

 ## Virtual DOM Intro

-You should be familiar with the DOM.
-The **Virtual DOM** is a key piece of how React works.
+You may have noticed that our src/index.js code mentions ReactDOM.
+ReactDOM doesn't refer to the same DOM we know.
+Instead, it refers to a Virtual DOM.
+The Virtual DOM is a key piece of how React works.

 So, how is this different?
 Watch [this video](https://generalassembly.wistia.com/medias/v5qyqsir0s) to find out.

-In React, the virtual DOM is React's representation of the DOM as a plain JavaScript object.
+The Virtual DOM is a Javascript representation of the actual DOM.
+The virtual DOM is a staging area for changes that will eventually be implemented.

+- Because of that, React can keep track of changes in the actual DOM by comparing different instances of the Virtual DOM.
+- React then isolates the changes between old and new instances of the Virtual DOM and then only updates the actual DOM with the necessary changes.
+- By only making the "necessary changes," as opposed to re-rendering an entire view altogether, we save up on processing power.
+- This is not unlike Git, with which you compare the difference -- or diff -- between two commits.

 The JSX